kasunkv/thekvkblog-aurelia-01-hello-aurelia/README.md

-# The KVK Blog - Building Apps With Aureli: 01 - Hello Aaurelia
+# The KVK Blog - Building Apps With Aurelia: 01 - Hello Aurelia
 Hello Aurelia App for Getting Started with Aurelia Framework for the Building Apps with Aurelia Blog Series.

 #### Download Dependancies